TCG85/Py_Pro/README.md

 Python Protocols

 This is a collection of some Python Protocols to perform basic setup missions such as:
+- Python Basics
+- Built-in Mathematics
 - Input/Output
 - DateTime setup
-- Data Gathering and parsing
+- Data Gathering and Parsing
-- Database setup and Management
+- Databases setup and Management